Slam (1998 film): Cast

 Former D.C.
 Mayor Marion Barry makes a cameo appearance as the judge at Joshua's arraignment.

 Reception

 The film received mixed to positive reviews from critics.
 The film holds a 61% approval rating on Rotten Tomatoes, based on reviews from 23 critics with an average rating of 6.8/10.

 Accolades

 It won the Grand Jury Prize for a Dramatic Film at the 1998 Sundance Film Festival as well as the Caméra d'Or at the 1998 Cannes Film Festival.

+Sohn and Williams won breakthrough acting awards for their starring rolls in the film as Bell and Joshua respectively at the 1998 Gotham Independent Film Awards.

 Soundtrack

 A soundtrack containing hip hop music was released on October 13, 1998 by Epic Records.
 It was produced by Paul D. Miller aka DJ Spooky.
 It peaked at 84 on the Billboard 200 and 24 on the Top R&B/Hip-Hop Albums.

+Preservation

+Slam was preserved and restored by the UCLA Film & Television Archive and the Academy Film Archive in conjunction with Sundance Institute from a 35mm interpositive, a 35mm magnetic track, DA-88s and an MO Disk.
+Restoration funding was provided by the Academy of Motion Picture Arts and Sciences, Sundance Institute, and the UCLA Film & Television Archive.
+The restoration had its Los Angeles premiere at the 2024 UCLA Festival of Preservation.